IndustrialArduino/NSD-FACP-Repeater/ATE_SC-ATE-M-I8-GSM-EB_RX_UNIT/README.md

 - New alarm/fault → buzzer re-activates.

 6. **OTA Functionality**
+- Binary file should be named as "RX.bin"
 - SMS command: `"update the RX panel"` triggers OTA update.

 ---